-Created: 3 weeks ago
+Created: 2 months ago

 Let’s get started!

-If you want to follow a video tutorial, use this link
+If you want to follow a video tutorial, use this link.

 We’ll create a new composition and text layer.
 Write down the text and center it.